sts10/tidy/readme.markdown

     -s, --delete-through-space
             Delete all characters through first space of each line

+    -S, --delete-after-space
+            Delete all characters after first space of each line

+        --samples
+            Print a handful of pseudorandomly selected words from the created list to the terminal.
+            Should NOT be used as secure passphrases

-    -S, --sides-as-letters
+        --sides-as-letters
             When printing dice roll next to word in output, use letters to represent numbers higher than 10.
 Default is `false`, which will print double-digit numbers when necessary (e.g.
             18-03-08)

-        --samples
-            Print a handful of pseudorandomly selected words from the created list to the terminal.
-            Should NOT be used as secure passphrases

     -t, --delete-through-tab
             Delete all characters through first tab of each line

+    -T, --delete-after-tab
+            Delete all characters after first tab of each line

         --take-first <TAKE_FIRST>
             Only take first N words from inputted word list.
 If two or more word lists are inputted,